kaushalparikh/nuttx/configs/ea3131/README.txt

   External memory available on the board (see also CONFIG_MM_REGIONS)

-    CONFIG_ARCH_EXTSRAM0 - Select if external SRAM0 is present
+    CONFIG_LPC31_EXTSRAM0 - Select if external SRAM0 is present
-    CONFIG_ARCH_EXTSRAM0HEAP - Select if external SRAM0 should be
+    CONFIG_LPC31_EXTSRAM0HEAP - Select if external SRAM0 should be
       configured as part of the NuttX heap.
-    CONFIG_ARCH_EXTSRAM0SIZE - Size (in bytes) of the installed external SRAM0 memory
+    CONFIG_LPC31_EXTSRAM0SIZE - Size (in bytes) of the installed external SRAM0 memory
-    CONFIG_ARCH_EXTSRAM1 - Select if external SRAM1 is present
+    CONFIG_LPC31_EXTSRAM1 - Select if external SRAM1 is present
-    CONFIG_ARCH_EXTSRAM1HEAP - Select if external SRAM1 should be
+    CONFIG_LPC31_EXTSRAM1HEAP - Select if external SRAM1 should be
       configured as part of the NuttX heap.
-    CONFIG_ARCH_EXTSRAM1SIZE - Size (in bytes) of the installed external SRAM1 memory
+    CONFIG_LPC31_EXTSRAM1SIZE - Size (in bytes) of the installed external SRAM1 memory
-    CONFIG_ARCH_EXTDRAM - Select if external SDRAM is present CONFIG_ARCH_EXTDRAMHEAP - Select if external SDRAM should be configured as part of the NuttX heap.
+    CONFIG_LPC31_EXTDRAM - Select if external SDRAM is present CONFIG_LPC31_EXTDRAMHEAP - Select if external SDRAM should be configured as part of the NuttX heap.
-    CONFIG_ARCH_EXTDRAMSIZE - Size (in bytes) of the installed external SDRAM memory
+    CONFIG_LPC31_EXTDRAMSIZE - Size (in bytes) of the installed external SDRAM memory
-    CONFIG_ARCH_EXTNAND - Select if external NAND is present CONFIG_ARCH_EXTNANDSIZE - Size (in bytes) of the installed external NAND memory
+    CONFIG_LPC31_EXTNAND - Select if external NAND is present CONFIG_LPC31_EXTNANDSIZE - Size (in bytes) of the installed external NAND memory

   LPC313X specific device driver settings